 20g plain flour

 80g vanilla sugar (or caster sugar, and 1 tsp vanilla extract)

 1 egg (organic, if you can. free range, definitely)

 4 medium sized peaches

-Turn the oven on to 200C.
+handful of blueberries Turn the oven on to 200C.
 Line a baking sheet with paper, and place the puff pastry on it to defrost.
 In a medium mixing bowl combine the almond meal, flour, sugar, butter and egg, and beat with a wooden spoon until completely combined.
 Take a fork and prick the puff pastry all over – this will stop it from rising too much in the oven.
 Slather the almond mixture over the pastry, leaving a small border around the edge, just under a centimetre.
 Slice the peaches into eighths, and arrange them on top of the almond mixture.
 If you find you have too many pieces, you should eat the extra ones (as if you didn’t know).
 Scatter some blueberries over the peaches, and then put the tart into the oven, on the middle shelf.
 Bake for about 30 minutes, or up to 40.
 If the pastry rises up too much in any area, you can stab it with a skewer or small knife and it should subside.
 Remove from the oven once it looks golden and lovely, and then serve it warm with some cold vanilla ice cream.
 It’s also lovely straight out of the fridge the next day, eaten standing up for breakfast, but I wouldn’t know anything about that.